Is there a sales tax on digital goods?

 New Jersey has ruled that digital goods like movies, songs and e-books are taxable.
 However, digital goods accessed electronically but not delivered to the buyer’s device, such as a movie watched on a streaming service, are non-taxable.
 Further, digital subscriptions to magazines or access to digital images are also non-taxable.
 Read more about digital goods taxability in New Jersey here.

-As you can see, the states that have given consideration to the taxation of digital goods at all tax them in different ways.
+As you can see, the states that have given consideration to the taxation of digital goods, and tax them in different ways.
 Some states have passed or interpreted their existing sales tax laws as meaning that digital goods are taxable.
 Other states have passed new or interpreted their existing laws as meaning digital goods are non-taxable.

 If you sell digital goods, it’s vital to ensure you’re applying sales tax correctly in all of the states where you have sales tax nexus.